 When I lived in Melbourne, Daylesford was one of my favourite weekend getaways.
 The region is famous for its hot springs at Hepburn and the beautiful surrounding land.
 The town of Daylesford is super cute – filled with antique shops and delicious cafes and restaurants.
 There are many walks in the region and lots of interesting areas to explore.

 Located just over a one hour drive from Melbourne, it is the perfect spot for a Daylesford Spa weekend!
 The last time I went it was July and it was rather cold!!!!
-However, most things were still open and there was still loads to do making it a great spot to visit year round.
+However, most things were still open and there were still loads to do making it a great spot to visit year-round.

 Daylesford Spa – How to Get There and Get Around

 The nearest main airport for Daylesford Victoria is Melbourne Airport.

 The best option for travelling from Melbourne to Daylesford is to hire a car.
 The area is best explored by car.

 There are buses available but do check how direct they are.
 Daylesford and Hepburn do not have a train station.
 The closest main station is Ballarat.

 Looking for another great weekend away from Melbourne?
 Check out this post on Driving the Ocean Road.

 I had a bit of an ill-fated attempt to stay at a friend of a friend’s place in Daylesford but it turned out there were some major heating issues – combined with my lack of brownies training and very limited experience in making fires – that meant I needed to find an alternative asap.
 I remembered I had googled Hotel Frangos before deciding on the friend’s place as I had been to the restaurant years ago.